Pressure Mounts in European Parliament to Curb Alumina Exports to Russia

 According to the investigation, the Russian smelters subsequently sold more than $650 million worth of aluminum to a Moscow-based trader.
 That trader, in turn, supplied more than 40 Russian arms companies that are currently under EU sanctions.

-In his post, he shared a March 27 letter he sent to the Commission’s High Representative for Foreign Affairs Kaja Kallas and European Commissioner for Trade Maroš Šefčovič calling for a ban on both the export and import of aluminum to and from Russia, also citing the OCCRP investigation.
-Groothuis stated he is currently awaiting a reply.
+In his post, he shared a March 27 letter he sent to the Commission’s High Representative for Foreign Affairs Kaja Kallas and European Commissioner for Trade Maroš Šefčovič calling for a ban on exporting aluminum ingredients to Russia's defense industry, also citing the OCCRP investigation.
+Groothuis, who has also called for strengthening the EU’s ban on aluminum imports from Russia, stated he is currently awaiting a reply.

-In response to previous inquiries following the investigation, Commissioner Šefčovič issued a statement that addressed only the ban on aluminum imports from Russia.
-He noted that existing restrictions were extended under the 14th sanctions package to cover primary aluminum, resulting in an import ban effective from February 26, 2026.
+(In response to a previous inquiry from Groothuis about the EU’s ban on imports of processed Russian aluminum, Commissioner Šefčovič noted that existing restrictions were expanded under the 14th sanctions package to cover primary aluminum, resulting in an import ban effective from February 26, 2026.)

-The parliamentarians' statements are part of a growing effort to press the EU into closing this particular loophole allowing for the supply of Russian weapons manufacturers.
+The parliamentarians' statements are part of a growing effort to press the EU into cutting off the flow of alumina to Russia's defense sector.
 Following the release of the OCCRP investigation, Belgian Foreign Minister Maxime Prévot announced that Belgium would lobby the EU to expand its sanctions regime to ensure that raw materials produced in Europe cannot be repurposed for the Russian war effort.

 In Ireland, a government spokesperson told the Irish Times that authorities were “aware of reports relating to Aughinish Alumina,” were taking them “very seriously,” and were actively examining the issues raised.